Ben-Voris/Mac-notes/Notes.md

 Apple wants me to use zsh because it hooks into Apple thingies.

-To use bash and not get the annoying warning about zsh, put this into `~/.zshenv`:
+To avoid the annoying warning about zsh when starting bash, put this into `~/.zshenv`:

 ```shell